gosub-com/Zurfur/README.md

         DoStuff3()
     }

-## Class, Boxed Class, and Struct

-**TBD:** For now, `^` is used in type names to mean *reference to*, and the unary `box` operator is used in expressions to box the value.
-Consider using `^` for both since it could be confusing to have one thing for type names and another for expressions.
-Alternatively, `box` could be used for both.

-There are three types of objects:

-1. `class` - An *owned* object, allocated directly on the stack or inside another class
-2. `class boxed` - A heap object, always allocated on the heap just like in C#
-3. `struct` - A value object, always copied except when passed to functions

-The goal is to minimize the number of objects created on the heap without overly burdening the programmer.
-To accomplish this, classes are *owned* by the creator, which means they cannot be copied, nor can they be stored in a collection or array unless they are explicitly boxed.
+Switch can also be used as an expression:

+    var num = switch myConstant { 23 => a, 27 => b, default => 0}

-#### Classes
+## Classes

-Classes are always alocated on the heap, reference counted, and destroyed when the count drops to zero.
-Because of this, classes have deterministic finalization via `dispose` method.
+Classes are always allocated on the heap, reference counted, and destroyed when the count drops to zero.
+Because of this, classes can have deterministic finalization via `dispose` method.

     var myFileStream = File.Open("Hello.txt")
     // myFileStream is closed at end of scope unless it is stored somewhere

+**TBD:** Is deterministic finalization wise?
+I love being able to use a file and have it close automatically when it goes out of scope.
+But, if the object is captured, then it would close when the final reference becomes `null` opening up the possibility of an exception being thrown wherever a reference cont drops to zero.
+C# has a similar problem.

     pub class Example
     {
         // Mutable fields
-        var F1 str                                   // Private string initialized to ""
+        F1 str                                  // Private string initialized to ""
-        pub var F2 Array<int>                        // Array initialized to empty (i.e. Count = 0)
+        pub F2 Array<int>                       // Array initialized to empty (i.e. Count = 0)
-        pub var F4 Array<int> = [1,2,3]              // Array initialized with 1,2,3
+        pub F4 Array<int> = [1,2,3]             // Array initialized with 1,2,3
-        pub var F5 List<str> = ["Hello", "World"]    // Initialized list
+        pub F5 List<str> = ["Hello", "World"]   // Initialized list
-        pub var F6 Map<str,int> = {"A":1, "B":2}     // Initialized map
+        pub F6 Map<str,int> = {"A":1, "B":2}    // Initialized map

         // Immutable fields
         pub ro F7 str = "Hello world"                // Initialized read only string